- St. Vincent

 Jennifer L. Murdoch, ANP-C

-Jennifer L. Murdoch, ANP-C: Jennifer is an Adult Nurse Practitioner specializing in the treatment of individuals with diabetes.
+Jennifer is an Adult Nurse Practitioner specializing in the treatment of individuals with endocrine disorders.
 She received her Bachelor of Science in Nursing from Oregon Health and Science University.
-She later obtained a Master in Nursing with certificates as both an Adult and Women’s Health Nurse Practitioner from Oregon Health and Science University.
+She later obtained a Master’s in Nursing with certificates as both an Adult and Women’s Health Nurse Practitioner from Oregon Health and Science University.
 Before joining PDEC in 2006, she worked with an Endocrinologist in Bend Oregon emphasizing diabetes education and treatment, focusing on insulin pump therapy.
 She began her career as a Nurse Practitioner at an Obesity Weight Loss Clinic and had previously worked as a County Public Health Nurse and on the Warm Springs Indian Reservation.
-Jennifer currently practices at both PDEC location.

 James.
 L. Neifing, MD

-Dr. Neifing attended the University of Illinois in Urbana-Champaign where he received both a Bachelors degree in Electrical Engineering and a Masters in Business Administration.
+Dr. Neifing attended the University of Illinois in Urbana-Champaign where he received both a Bachelor’s degree in Electrical Engineering and a Master’s in Business Administration.
 He received his M.D. in 1986 from the University of Illinois, College of Medicine, in Peoria.
 Good Samaritan Hospital in Portland was the scene of his residency, with an Endocrinology fellowship following at the University of Washington.
 Dr. Neifing returned to Portland when he joined PDEC in 1991.
 Dr. Neifing is on the Board of the Gales Creek Camp Foundation for Children with Diabetes and usually serves as a supervising physician at summer camp.
 He is on the Medical Executive Committee for the Legacy Hospital System and chairs both the Endocrine Section and the Osteoporosis program.
-Dr. Neifing sees patients at both PDEC locations.

 Laurel R Zuberi, FNP-C